tarwn/lessthandot-hugo/blogs/content/posts/2010-01-27-backup-and-copy-warm-standby-log-shipped.md

 Now go to the default folder where the mdf and other files are located and copy/paste them to a local drive.
 I mentioned local drive because we need to do this as quickly as possible.
 If there is enough free space locally, it will be the fastest copy transmission.
 Otherwise at this stage it is crucial to ensure you have disabled the LS plans so no unwanted jobs attempt to access the database while it is offline.

-Once you’ve copied the files off, run the following to bring the database back up
+Once you've copied the files off, run the following to bring the database back up

 sql
 USE MASTER